Things That Go Bump in the Night (Dad's Army): Plot

 Due to a miscalculation by Sergeant Wilson, the platoon are lost in a thunderstorm miles from anywhere.
 Jones informs Captain Mainwaring that his van only has half a gallon of petrol left (Walker had been unable to get the ink dry on the petrol coupons in time), so Mainwaring decides to shelter in a house nearby.
 Mainwaring has a slight head cold, so Jones restrains him from going out in the rain fearing he might catch pneumonia.
 The platoon march to the house holding a tarpaulin sheet above their heads.
 However, when Pike rings the doorbell, he lets go of his corner and ends up soaked.

 Once at the house, they find that the front door is open, the electricity is off and the fire is still burning.
 Strangely, the house appears to be completely deserted.
 Frazer starts to get the impression that it is haunted.
-Pike has to change out of his wet clothes, so ends up wearing the vest of a flag-bearer's uniform and a bear-skin rug (which has a bear's head on it).
+Pike has to change out of his wet clothes, so ends up wearing the vest of a flag-bearer's uniform and a bearskin rug (which has a bear's head on it).
 Suddenly, they hear the sound of hounds howling.
 Mainwaring tells them not to be worried, and they go upstairs to find somewhere to sleep.

 Once in a bedroom, Mainwaring claims a single bed for himself, informing the others to sleep in the main double bed (NCOs at the top, other ranks at the bottom), on the couch and in a chair by the fireplace.
 However, Jones feels Mainwaring's bed, claims it is damp and refuses to let him sleep there until he has warmed it up.
 Jones puts a bed warmer in the sheets, but unfortunately sets it on fire.
-The platoon try to blow it out with pillows, but just end up with feathers everywhere.
+The platoon tries to blow it out with pillows, but just end up with feathers everywhere.
 Mainwaring tips a basin of water over the bed and Sponge tells Pike to get some more.
-Mainwaring is annoyed at Jones for ruining his bed, and tells Frazer to shut the door.
+Mainwaring is annoyed at Jones for ruining his bed and tells Frazer to shut the door.
 Frazer does so just as Pike is coming through with more water, and he ends up soaked again.

-Later, as everybody is asleep, Pike wakes up Wilson (who gets a fright at the sight of the bearskin), and asks him if he can come into bed with him.
+Later, as everybody is asleep, Pike wakes up Wilson (who gets a fright at the sight of the bearskin) and asks him if he can come into bed with him.
 Wilson says to ask Mainwaring, so Pike wakes up Jones and gets him to ask Mainwaring if he can come into bed; however, Mainwaring refuses because there is no room.
 Pike then asks Wilson whether he can accompany him to wash his hands and clean his teeth.
-Wilson reluctantly agrees, but only after Pike threatens to tell his mother if he doesn't come.
+Wilson reluctantly agrees, but only after Pike threatens to tell his mother if he does not come.
 Meanwhile, Godfrey wakes up Frazer because he needs to visit the bathroom.
-Frazer refuses to accompany him due to there being too many unnatural causes, so Godfrey wakes up Mainwaring, who also refuses, so he wakes up Jones, who agrees, and they set off and meet Pike and Wilson coming back around a corner, frightening both parties.
+Frazer refuses to accompany him due to there being too many "unnatural causes", so Godfrey wakes up Mainwaring, who also refuses, so he wakes up Jones, who agrees, and they set off and meet Pike and Wilson coming back around a corner, frightening both parties.